HenrikBengtsson/profmem/README.md

 ```
 In this case, all that is allocated is the memory for holding the logical result that is later assigned to `small`.

-The above illustrates the value of profiling your R code's memory usages and thanks to `profmem()` we can compare the amount of memory allocated of two alternative implementations.
-Being able to write memory-efficient R code becomes particularly important when working with large data sets, where an inefficient implementation may even prevent us from performing an analysis because we end up running out of memory.
-Moreover, each memory allocation will eventually have to be deallocated and in R this is done automatically by the garbage collector, which runs in the background and recovers any blocks of memory that are allocated but no longer in use.
-Garbage collection takes time and therefore slows down the overall processing in R.

-Using the [microbenchmark] package, we can quantify the extra overhead [~~on the garbage collection~~](https://github.com/HenrikBengtsson/profmem/issues/1) that is introduced due to the coercion of `x` to double;
+Using the [microbenchmark] package, we can also quantify the extra overhead in processing time that is introduced due to the coercion of `x` to double;
 ```r
 > library("microbenchmark")
 > stats <- microbenchmark(double = (x < 5000), integer = (x <